kodetroll/rptr-ctrl-pi/README.md

 To set the CW ID Speed, find and change the value of CW_TIMEBASE.
 This defaults to a value of '50' mS which is about 20 WPM, give or take.
-The duration of the courtesy tone beep is set by BeepDuration, which defaults to '2' in CWID clock increments
+The duration of the courtesy tone beep is set by BeepDuration, which defaults to '2' in CWID clock increments.
+The two differenet CBEEP tone frequencies are held in BEEP_tone1 and BEEP_tone2.
+These default to 1000 and 800 hz, respectivly.
+These tones are generated by the PWM module of the bcm2835 lib and are written out to the pin specified by the value of ID_PIN.
+The CWID Tone value is held in ID_tone.
+Currently changing these values will require a recompile to make any changes active.